-Trust that you will find the therapist who is right for you.
 Start with six sessions, see how you feel, and take it from there.
 The beauty of coming to The Awareness Centre is that we have more than 300 therapists, and there will be one who can offer you just what you need.

 We will help you find a match for your needs, your schedule, your budget and your aspirations.